About DeWitt Fire…

 - Attendance at monthly department meetings and occasional special events

 How to Join

-- At your membership interview you will meet with a Chief, the Training Officer and other department officers who will be available to answer your questions and discuss mutual expectations
+- At the membership interview you will meet with a Chief, the Training Officer and other department officers who be available to answer your questions and discuss mutual expectations